 I work on the literature and culture of the long nineteenth century, particularly the Victorian novel and its relationship to cultural and social life.
 More specifically, I'm interested in the work of narrative form, especially how it has shaped psychological and cultural theories of human identity and relationships.
-I am the co-director of the Digital Dickens Notes Project, which explores Charles Dickens's Working Notes to demonstrate the serial unfolding of his novels and the dynamic networks of interaction between characters and readers--and between notes and novel--they facilitate.
+I am the co-director (with Adam Grener) of the Digital Dickens Notes Project, which explores Charles Dickens's Working Notes to demonstrate the serial unfolding of his novels and the dynamic networks of interaction between characters and readers--and between notes and novel--they facilitate.
 You can read more about my current projects below.

 Digital Dickens Notes Project